letsencrypt/borp/README.md

     log.Println("Rows updated:", count)

     // fetch one row - note use of "post_id" instead of "Id" since column is aliased
     //
-    // Postgres users should use $1 instead of ? placeholders
-    // See 'Known Issues' below
-    //
     err = dbmap.SelectOne(&p2, "select * from posts where post_id=?", p2.Id)
     checkErr(err, "SelectOne failed")